Donnervoegel/java/docs/Minutes of the Meeting/Meeting Agenda Jan 16.md

 #### Room: Improved, in-class

 ### Attendance
--- ALL
+- ALL

 ### Topics
--- How do we feel about the formal roles?
+- How do we feel about the formal roles?

--- How do we feel about posting your interpretations?

--- How are we for our client meeting?

--- General questions?
+- Hopefully we can continue with the informal rules we've been using so far.

+- Use them but our current informal roles are working well so far.

+- Put your interpretations into the proper github folder.

+- Push the GitHub to the official subversion repository every week.

+- Not necessary to email the minutes as they are present in the GitHub repository in the correct area.

+### Agenda

+- Go over our acceptance of formal roles.
+- Prep for the meetng tomorrow.

+#### Roles

+- Communications: Markus

+- Configuration: Colin

+- Configuration 2: Chazz

+- Meeting Manager: Ian

+- Meeting Manager 2: Graeme

+- Mintues 1: Jordan

+- Minutes 2: Stephen